-What our guide to silent auction events covers
+What our guide covers:

 Live Auction: The traditional way of running a competitive auction - with an Auctioneer taking bids from the room on each Lot in turn.
 Bidding will start fairly low and work up to the winning bid.
 If a Lot has a ‘reserve’ (the minimum amount it should be sold for), then the Auctioneer would be made aware and not ‘sell’ below the reserve.
 A good way to control this but keep the momentum and atmosphere going, is to have ‘fake bidders’ who will bid up to your reserve amount.
 If they finish as the highest bidder, then the item has not actually sold - but the audience need not be aware.
 It is normally only possible to sell one each of an item in a Live Auction, unless the Auctioneer is alert and able to secure bids from the two highest bidders.

 Silent Auction: A Silent Auction runs without an Auctioneer, in the background of an event or online, via email etc. Silent Auctions can be operated with paper bidding or with an electronic operating system allowing bids using iPads, smart phones or text messaging.